RazaHussain090/Binary-Calculator/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Open up the virtual machine and run WindowsXp when it opens up then build the program using MASM assembler and run the exe to start the program.

 ### Prerequisites